iTaxoTools/SpartParser/README.md

 ## Installation

-PyInstaller is available on PyPI.
+SpartParser is available on PyPI.
 You can install it through `pip`:

 ```
 pip install itaxotools-spart-parser